-Next, heat a large pot over medium heat and sauté the onions for 5 minutes, stirring frequently and adding a splash of water when they start to stick to the pan.
+Next, heat a large pot over medium heat for a minute.
+Add the onions, and sauté for 7-8 minutes, while stirring.
+Add a splash or two of water if anything sticks.

-Add the bell pepper, celery, garlic, and dried basil, and cook for an additional 5 minutes, stirring occasionally and adding a splash or two of water as needed for sticking.
+Add the green pepper, celery, garlic, and basil, and cook for a few more minutes, stirring occasionally, until your veggies start to soften.
+Add a splash of water they are sticking.

-Add the Tofu Crumbles and cook over low heat just to heat up for about another 2 minutes.
-Add salt and black pepper to taste.
+Gently stir in the Tofu Crumbles, and cook over a low heat, for just enough time to heat everything up, about 2 minutes.
+Add the salt and black pepper, and adjust the seasonings to taste.

-Scoop a generous amount of Sloppy Joe mixture onto a whole grain bun and serve with our Crispy Seasoned Baked Fries and dill pickles!
+Scoop a generous amount of your Sloppy Joe mix onto a bun, and serve with our Crispy Seasoned Baked Fries and dill pickles.
+Yummy!

+Your sauce will thicken as it cooks, and you want a nice, thick Sloppy Joe sauce.
 Don't add your Tofu Crumbles to the sauce too early or they will soften and break down too much.
-Make sure to add them at the end, just to mix everything up and heat it through.
+Make sure to add them at the end, just to blend them with the sauce, and heat them through.

 Preheat your oven to 375° F, and line a baking sheet with parchment paper or a silicone baking mat.

-Rinse the tofu, wrap it in a clean dish cloth, and place it on a plate.
-Put a cutting board on top with something heavy on it—maybe a couple of cookbooks.
+First, let’s press the tofu.
+If you don’t have a tofu press, you can easily do it yourself.
+Rinse the tofu, wrap it in a clean dish cloth, and place it on a large plate.
+Place a cutting board on top of it, stacked with a couple of cookbooks or a heavy pot.
 Let this sit for about 20 minutes so the water can drain from the tofu.
-Feel free to use a tofu press if you have one.
-After at least 20 minutes, remove the tofu from the plate, and pat dry with a clean dish cloth.
+Remove the tofu from the plate, and pat it dry with a clean dish cloth.

-Now that your tofu is ready to go, crumble it into small pieces with your fingers and add it into the large bowl with the other ingredients.
-Add the sunflower seeds and the onions and mix well.
+Crumble the tofu into small pieces with your fingers, and add it into the large bowl with the spices.
+Add the onions and the nutritional yeast and mix well.